 Many yogurt cultures perform very well in half-and-half or even in cream, producing a rich, thick yogurt that is almost like sour cream.
-When using a reusable yogurt culture, make sure to retain some yogurt from a previous batch to use as starter.
+When using a reusable yogurt culture, make sure to retain some yogurt from a previous batch to use as a starter.
 Cultured cream does not re-culture well, as the lactose content is very low.

 What Will You Choose?

 When it comes to milk, the possibilities are numerous, and the decision may be difficult if you have many varieties available.
-Try different kinds of milk until you produce a yogurt that suits your personal taste.
+Try different kinds of milk until you produce yogurt that suits your personal taste.

 The best place to try making different kinds of yogurt is right here with Cultures for Health.
 We have the largest selection of fermentation and culture staters in the world.
 Not only do we have 12 different yogurt starter cultures, but we also have our amazing Vegan Yogurt Starter Kit that has everything you need to start making your own yogurt today.

 - 1 - Cotton Nut Milk Bag (11" x 14" bag for making homemade alternative milks)

 - 1 - Box of Pomona's Pectin (thickening agent)